pydata/pandas-datareader/docs/source/remote_data.rst

 Nasdaq Trader Symbol Definitions
 ==============================

-Download the latest symbols from `Nasdaq<ftp://ftp.nasdaqtrader.com/SymbolDirectory/nasdaqtraded.txt/>`__.
+Download the latest symbols from `Nasdaq <ftp://ftp.nasdaqtrader.com/SymbolDirectory/nasdaqtraded.txt>`_.

 Note that Nasdaq updates this file daily, and historical versions are not available.
-More information on the `field<http://www.nasdaqtrader.com/trader.aspx?id=symboldirdefs/>` definitions.
+More information on the `field <http://www.nasdaqtrader.com/trader.aspx?id=symboldirdefs/>`_ definitions.

 .. code-block:: python